Brandon-Kee/SecureCrypt/README.md

 #### 🔸 HMAC-SHA256 Integrity Verification

 **What it is**
-A cryptographic technique that generates a secure fingerprint of a file using your passkey and SHA-256.
+A cryptographic technique that generates a secure fingerprint of a file using your passkey and SHA-256

-**Why we chose it**
-- 🧪 **Tamper Detection** – Detects even the smallest modification to your files
-- 🧾 **Authenticity Verification** – Confirms the source is legitimate
-- 🧷 **Non-Repudiation** – Guarantees the file hasn't been corrupted or altered
-- 📐 **Cryptographic Proof** – Provides mathematical integrity validation

 **How it works**
 - Creates a unique **HMAC** fingerprint of the encrypted file